Analytic structure of $q$-pseudoconcave subsets of continuous graphs: Introduction

-In the particular case where neither $\Gamma_+(g)$ nor $\Gamma_-(g)$ extend holomorphically to any point of $\Gamma(g)$, Theorem~\ref{thm:chirka} can be rephrased in terms of pseudoconvexity. \begin{introthmprime} Let $D\subset\C^n\times\R$ be a domain and let $g:D\to\R$ be a continuous function.
-If the complement of $\Gamma(g)$ in $D\times i\R\subset\C^{n+1}$ is pseudoconvex, then there exists a foliation on $\Gamma(g)$ given by complex hypersurfaces. \end{introthmprime} Adopting this perspective, in 2022 Pawlaschyk and Shcherbina extended Theorem~\ref{thm:chirka'} to the case of graphs of higher codimension, under suitable pseudoconvexity conditions on the complement of the graph. \begin{introthm}[Pawlaschyk, Shcherbina~\cite{pawl_shcher:foliations}] For $n\geq1$, $k\in\{0,1\}$ and $p\geq0$, let $B\subset\C^n\times\R^k$ be an open ball and let $g:B\to\R^k\times\C^p$ be a continuous function.
-If the complement of $\Gamma(g)$ in $B\times i\R^k\times\C^p\subset\C^N$ (where $N=n+k+p\geq2$) is $(k+p-1)$-pseudoconvex in $B\times i\R^k\times\C^p$, then $\Gamma(g)$ is foliated by $n$-dimensional complex manifolds. \end{introthm} \begin{intrormk} In Theorem~\ref{thm:pawl_shcher} and in what follows we use the term \emph{$q$-pseudoconvex} in the sense of Słodkowski (see~Definition~\ref{def:pseudoconvex}). \end{intrormk} \begin{intrormk} The case $k=0$ and $p=1$ of Theorem~\ref{thm:pawl_shcher} is a classical result due to Hartogs (see~\cite{hartogs:analytischen}), while the case $k=0$ and $p>1$ can be derived from it. \end{intrormk}
+By Levi's Theorem, the assumption on the complement of $Z$ can be rephrased in terms of a pseudoconcavity property of $Z$ itself.
+Adopting this perspective, Pawlaschyk and Shcherbina~\cite{pawl_shcher:foliations} extended Chirka's Theorem to higher codimension graphs.
+Namely, if $Z\subset\C^N$ is a continuous graph over a domain $D\subset\C^n\times\R$ (for $n<N$) and it is an $n$-pseudoconcave subset of $D\times i\R\times\C^p$ (for $p=N-n-1\geq 0$), then it is foliated by $n$-dimensional complex manifolds. \begin{intrormk} Here and in what follows we use the term \emph{$q$-pseudoconcave} in the sense of Słodkowski (see Definition~\ref{def:pseudoconcave}), and the term \emph{foliated} in a generalised sense (see Definition~\ref{def:foliated}). \end{intrormk}